 - Pune – 8,66,000

 While many careers have been around forever, data science is a relatively new and buzzing option offering lucrative packages.
 A big reason for taking up Data Science as a career, there is a 40 percent rise in demand approximately for data scientist since January 2019, and more than 300% since 2013.
+Data scientist is considered as one of the best jobs in India.
 The reason for this should be clearing, considering everything today is data, and expertise in the science of managing that data is precisely what is required.

 Educational Qualification –